Skip to main content

 When the NFT is transferred, the owner of the request will also be updated synchronously within the contract, so the person who can actually claim it later is the current NFT owner.

-1.3 When will NFT disappear?
+1.3 When Does the NFT Disappear?

 When the request is successfully claimed: